-The potential ambient air quality impacts of emissions from each significant source should be assessed by conducting air dispersion and deposition modelling to predict the concentrations of air contaminants.
+The potential ambient air quality environmental effects of emissions from each significant source should be assessed by conducting air dispersion and deposition modelling to predict the concentrations of air contaminants.
 The models selected should be EPA-approved for both ambient and deposition modelling.
 Please supply the inputs to the model and any assumptions used in the process.
 Note that inputs to the model should represent maximum emission rates of the units being modelled.
 A discussion of the results should include a discussion of existing ambient levels in Saint John and potential cumulative increases.
-Transboundary influences will also need to be discussed.
+Transboundary influences will also need to be assessed and need to include a consideration of environmental effects on another country, environmental effects on another province and environmental effects on federal lands and waters as applicable.

-Emissions associated with site preparation, construction, and operation/maintenance phases that will contribute to the atmospheric load of Greenhouse Gas (GHG) emissions must be assessed.
-Provide details on how GHG emissions can be reduced or managed.
-This should include discussion regarding carbon capture, sequestration as well as CO2 storage.
+Emissions associated with site preparation, construction, commissioning and operation/maintenance phases that will contribute to the atmospheric load of Greenhouse Gas (GHG) emissions must be assessed.
+Provide details on how GHG emissions can be reduced or managed, for example this could include discussion regarding carbon capture, sequestration, offsets, carbon trading as well as CO2 storage.
 Estimates of greenhouse gases should be placed in context with total emissions for New Brunswick and within the industry nationally.
+In addition the following should be provided: